 Recently in my Instagram stories, I posted a poll on knitting sweaters in pieces vs. one piece.
-Not surprisingly, there are some strong opinions on seamless vs. seamed sweaters.
+Not surprisingly, there are some strong opinions on seamless vs. seamed sweater knitting.
+A lot of knitters prefer seamless sweaters.
 Now, I love a good seamless yoke as much as the next person, but I generally prefer to knit sweaters in pieces.

-Here are a few of the reasons to knit sweaters in pieces:
+Here are a few reasons to knit sweaters in pieces:

-- The project is more portable.
+- It’s more portable.
 It’s easier to carry around a piece of a sweater that you’re working on than a whole sweater.
 Personally, I think sleeves especially are an underrated on-the-go project.
 And you don’t have as much sweater in your hands and lap as you knit, which is a) less weight for your wrists to deal with, and b) less hot in the summer.

 - You can use the sleeve as a gauge swatch!
 Of course I’m going to be a stickler and tell you to knit a proper gauge swatch, but there are times when my knitting changes between knitting a swatch and knitting an actual garment.
 Maybe I didn’t knit a big enough swatch, or maybe I’m simply more or less relaxed when knitting the swatch vs. the actual garment, but starting with a sleeve is a great way to double-check my gauge.
 The downside, of course, to using the sleeve as a swatch, is you may have a bigger chunk of knitting to rip out if your gauge is off or you don’t like the fabric you’re getting.
 And yes, you do need to stop and block the sleeve before measuring the gauge.